The Ultimate Guide to Cookie Consent Management: Ensuring GDPR and CCPA Compliance while Protecting Data

 A CMP is typically accountable for the following:

-Record-keeping for Compliance: Log data is made available for auditing purposes and can be used as evidence of compliance thanks to record-keeping procedures.
+- Record-keeping for Compliance: Log data is made available for cookie auditing purposes and can be used as evidence of compliance thanks to record-keeping procedures.

-Secure Privacy is a CMP that helps businesses comply with GDPR, CCPA, and LGPD on their websites by giving them an industry-leading cookie consent and banner management solution.
+Secure Privacy is a Cookie Consent Manager and Consent Management Platform that helps businesses comply with GDPR, CCPA, and LGPD on their websites by giving them an industry-leading cookie consent and banner management solution.
 By using Secure Privacy, you can make sure that:

 - You do not bundle consents.
 Instead, Secure Privacy's GDPR cookie banner lets users choose which cookies they consent to.
 This makes sure that consent is given for all purposes.